jarnailchahal/jarnailchahal.github.io/_posts/2021-01-01-Beautiful-graph.md

 Although this graph has the necessary data, it lacks  very important points to clarify our objective.
 The reader does not understand what the graph is trying to communicate.
 A good graph is one that lets its readers know in a single glance what exactly is the being communicated.

-After organizing and modifying parts of the above graph, we should get something close to the below example.
+After organizing and modifying parts of the above graph, we should get something similar to the below example.
 The below graph uses the same data as the one above.

 ![GoodGraph](https://raw.githubusercontent.com/jarnailchahal/home/master/_site/assets/img/goodgraph.png)*Good Graph*